 - Towels: one for under the dishpan and one to dry your feet after.

 - Coconut oil – the cheap stuff will do.
-I keep a plastic container of coconut oil just for this purpose.
+I reuse other body cream jars or containers for this purpose.

 Fill the bin half-full of warm water.